Scale-Adaptive Generative Flows for Multiscale Scientific Data: Drift Regularity: Gaussian and General Target Measures

 \begin{remark} The parameters $\sigma$, $\tau$, and $s$ characterize the process amplitude, inverse lengthscale, and regularity, respectively.
 This parameterization parallels the standard Mat\'ern process \cite{stein1999interpolation,guttorp2006studies} defined on $\mathbb{R}^d$, whose kernel function and covariance operator are similarly determined by three parameters.
 The connection to solutions of stochastic PDEs, pioneered by Whittle \cite{whittle1954stationary,guttorp2006studies}, is explored in \cite{lindgren2011explicit}.
 The Mat\'ern kernel function is expressed as:

 for $x,y \in \mathbb{R}^d$, where $B_\nu$ represents the modified Bessel function of the second kind of order $\nu$.
 On $\mathbb{R}^d$, this kernel corresponds to the covariance operator:

 This formulation illuminates the relationship between the Mat\'ern covariance operator on $\mathbb{R}^d$ and our Mat\'ern-like covariance operator defined on the bounded domain.
-We focus our examples on the bounded domain to leverage the techniques of the Fourier series. \end{remark}
+We focus our examples on the bounded domain to leverage Fourier-series techniques. \end{remark}